uds-psl/coq-library-undecidability/README.md

 ```

 Notice that it is __essential to compile__ this file __before reviewing__, using `make TRAKHTENBROT/summary.vo` as explained above,
-because this will compile all the library files on which the review `summary.v` file depends.
+because this will compile all the library files on which the [`summary.v`](theories/TRAKHTENBROT/summary.v) file depends.

-The file `summary.v` contains commented out `Print Assumptions` commands that
+The file [`summary.v`](theories/TRAKHTENBROT/summary.v) contains commented out `Print Assumptions` commands that
 can be uncommented to check for that no axioms where used.
 Printing assumptions takes a big toll on the compilation time,
 which is why these commands are systematically commented out in the
-main Coq Undecidability library: it already takes 30 minutes to fully compile.
+main Coq library of undecidability proofs: it already takes at least 30 minutes to fully compile.

 Notice that you can also just check for axiom-freeness on the
 main results at the end of this file.
 This entails that intermediate